Difference between MTS & M2TS? MTS vs M2TS?

 MTS and M2TS

 Both the MTS and M2TS are the file extensions for AVCHD video supporting 480i, 720p, 1080i, 1080p high-definition videos.

-Why are there two file extensions and what’s their difference?
+The two file extensions and their difference?

 When AVCHD video is recorded in a camcorder its file extension is MTS and when it’s captured and imported into the computer for editing its file extension changes to M2TS.

 In other words MTS is used for recording video whereas M2TS for storing video in a Blu-ray disc.

 M2TS (MPEG-2 Transport Stream) = Blu-ray disc video